obsidianmd/obsidian-help/en/Obsidian/Community code of conduct.md

 ## Changelog

+- 2024-02-23: Updated [[#Unsolicited messages to community members]] to indicate when it is appropriate to direct message a community member.
 - 2023-10-28: Moved blatant -isms from "Other offenses" to "Serious offenses", meaning they’re now bannable on first offense.